-We at the Henry Madden Library, along with our Fresno State community, are anguished and angry at the killing of George Floyd at the hands of officers from the Minneapolis Police Department.
+We at the Fresno State Library, along with our Fresno State community, are anguished and angry at the killing of George Floyd at the hands of officers from the Minneapolis Police Department.
 Anguished at the violent and unjust loss of life and angry at the systemic racism and lack of accountability from the institutions that are mandated to safeguard the liberty of everyone.

 Words cannot erase the centuries of violence against Black people, nor can they bring back the lives of George Floyd, Breonna Taylor, Ahmaud Arbery, Tony McDade or the many others who have lost their lives or liberty to white supremacy.
 Nonetheless, we stand in solidarity with our Black and Brown students, staff, faculty, colleagues, and community members.
 We emphatically oppose the racism, prejudice, and hatred that has permeated our society.